berkeley-cdss/course-site-quarto/README.md

    If you need to maintain several of these websites and there is a conflict in working directory names, you can just rename the working directory after cloning it, e.g. `mv fall-2024 stat999-fall-2024; cd stat999-fall-2024`.

 4. Begin making changes relevant to your course.
-   - Modify the site's metadata and table of contents in `_quarto.yml` to reflect the structure you want.
+   - In `_quarto.yml`, modify the site's metadata and table of contents to reflect the structure you want.
+   - In `index.qmd`, change "999" to the actual course number in the `title` and set the description.
+Also change the term in the `subtitle`.
+   - In `syllabus.qmd`, change "999" to the actual course number in the table of contents and headings.

    - Update `README.md` as needed.
    - Edit the other Markdown (or Quarto Markdown) files in the working directory and add files as desired.
-     - You can make use of various Quarto features discussed in the [Quarto docs](https://quarto.org/docs/authoring).
+You can make use of various Quarto features discussed in the [Quarto docs](https://quarto.org/docs/authoring).
    - Update `schedule.yml` and `buttons.yml` to reflect the material you want displayed in the main page, or move or remove the `#schedule` or `#buttons` items as desired, as well as the accompanying `listing` items in the yaml header of the document.
    - Check the license assigned to the materials posted on the site (by default CC-BY) in `license.qmd` to make sure you are comfortable with it.
 You're welcome to choose another license that you prefer.
 If you'd like to not allow commercial use, you might choose CC-BY-NC.
 You might also consider not allowing derivative works, for example by choosing [CC-BY-ND](https://creativecommons.org/licenses/by-nd/4.0/deed.en) or CC-BY-NC-ND, as chosen for Data 8, but note that this license can make it hard for others to use the material in part or to build upon it.